EDM115/unzip-bot/README.md

 ## Found a bug 🐞

 If you found a bug in this beta version please open an [issue](https://github.com/EDM115/unzip-bot/issues) or report it at [me](https://t.me/EDM115)
+I didn't tested it, so it may crash 😅 but I'm nearly sure it's okay
 Same if you have any feature request ☺️